-Zuercher Mapping Software- We are budgeting for 7 Zuercher mapping software licenses for the 7 supervisors assigned to the Motor Carrier Division.
+Zuercher Mapping Software- We are budgeting for maintenance of 7 Zuercher mapping software licenses for the 7 supervisors assigned to the Motor Carrier Division.
 The mapping software allows the supervisors to know where their troopers are located during the course of thier shift.
 This aides in officer safety and dispatching the proper trooper to the appropriate calls for service.
 All supervisors in the South Dakota Highway patrol will have this software.
-The initial license fee is \$550 for the first year and \$165 per year per license to maintain the software license afterward.
+Maintenance of the software is \$165 per year per license.

-Inspection Facility Video Camera System- We are budgeting \$8,000 to replace the Sisseton Port of Entry video camera system, and \$8000 to replace the Sioux Falls Port of Entry video camera system.
+Inspection Facility Video Camera System- We are budgeting \$8,000 to replace the Jefferson Port of Entry video camera system, and \$8000 to replace the Tilford Port of Entry video camera system.
 The current video systems no longer copy/saves video off of the obsolete DVR.
-The cameras are intended to film the counter where inspections are completed, the parking lot to show the trucks, and in the future for the Sioux Falls Port of Entry, show the interior of the planned inspection building, similar to a camera mounted inside a patrol vehicle.
+The cameras are intended to film the counter where inspections are completed, the parking lot to show the trucks, and in the future for the Tilford Port of Entry, show the interior of the planned inspection building, similar to a camera mounted inside a patrol vehicle.
 Theses are intended to be used to record the interaction between driver and inspector, to record statements made by both, and the documents presented at the time and used as evidence in court proceedings for violations written during an inspection.
 The cameras outside the building can show the vehicle to present evidence in court such as lack of load securement, vehicle lighting (or absence of lighting), and any other defect visible from the outside of the vehicle.
-In the next year when the inspection building is completed in Sioux Falls, it would show the same interaction and vehicle while performing inspections inside the inpection bay.
+In the future when the inspection building is completed in Tilford, it would show the same interaction and vehicle while performing inspections inside the inpection bay.
+The current TIlford Port needs a new camera system but a remodel and construction of the inspection building is not planned to begin until 2022.
+We intend to replace the camera in the current facility only, transfer the equipment to the new building when complete, and add one in the future for the inspection building.
 There is an employee security component to the outside cameras.
 For example, if a driver is sent back to the vehicle for additional paper work such as a vehicle registration or proof of annual inspection, the inspector could monitor the driver returning to their vehicle to ensure nothing is changed on the vehicle, or more inportantly, the driver is not returning to the facility planning an assualt and bringing a gun, bat, or other device.